luiscielak/sqdesignlabs/_pages/case-study-pmi-disciplined-agile-pwa.md

 ## Redefining the way Agile professionals learn, reference and share human-centric tools

-### Cover

-Redefining the way Agile professionals learn, reference and share human-centric tools.

-I'm going to talk about how PMI attempts to modernize themselves.

 ### Intro

+PMI’s **Disciplined Agile Toolkit App** provides access to over **400+ techniques, templates and best practices for project success across product delivery teams**.

+This Progressive Web Application (PWA) allows **product owners**, **project managers**, **consultants**, **practitioners** and **educators** to apply, save and share proven techniques across the most popular industries and teams to **improve the way teams work**.

+This case study explores how PMI attempts to modernize themselves.

-PMI is known for the PMP certification.
+_PMI is known for the PMP certification.
 Many modern teams have moved away from those methodologies of project management (waterfall, etc) into a swifter more effective ways, such as Agile and Scrum.
+_

-PMI acquired DA as a response to serve their clients using these Agile methodologies in their projects and teams.
+_PMI acquired DA as a response to serve their clients using these Agile methodologies in their projects and teams._

-One of DA's component is the DA toolkit.
+_One of DA's component is the DA toolkit._

-This case study shows how I was able to redesign the current desktop-only toolkit, into a mobile-first redesign, focused on our customers.
+_This case study shows how I was able to redesign the current desktop-only toolkit, into a mobile-first redesign, focused on our customers._

-PMI: leader in PM certification.
+_PMI: leader in PM certification.
 DA: is the solution and response to Agile, one of the most used mehtodologies in the tech

-PWA: web-based, mobile app, with offline capabilities.
+PWA: web-based, mobile app, with offline capabilities._

 ### The Team

 Many people collaborated in this project across product and development teams.

-`<List roles>`
+**Product Team**
+- Product owner, design lead, research lead, qualitative research, creative director, visual designer, content writer

+**Development Team**
+- Systems architect, QA manager, back-end engineer, front-end engineer

 As you can see, we had a stellar team that collaborated across many disciplines, building something that I'm very proud of, and happy to share with you today.